buttheadbob/MDK-SE/The-Anatomy-of-a-Script.md

     }
 }
 ```
 The first you need to be aware of, is that the namespace and the `partial class Program : MyGridProgram` parts is _not_ a part of the programmable block script.
 Only the parts _inside_ the Program class is actually used when this script project is deployed to Space Engineers.
 The reason is that Space Engineers need strict control of what a script class _is_.
 A script class is _always_ named `Program`, and it's _always_ inherited from `MyGridProgram`.
+Space Engineers will add these parts to your script behind the scene.
+If you're just using the ingame editor, a normal text editor or something like that, you won't need these additions.

 ## The General Section (even if you don't use MDK)